 Drug interactions can cause different effects.
 For instance, some interactions can interfere with how well a drug works.
 Other interactions can increase side effects or make them more severe.

-However, before taking Nplate, talk with your doctor and pharmacist.
+However, before starting Nplate, talk with your doctor and pharmacist.
 Tell them about all prescription, over-the-counter, and other drugs you take.
 Also tell them about any vitamins, herbs, and supplements you use.
 Sharing this information can help you avoid potential interactions.

 If you have questions about drug interactions that may affect you, ask your doctor or pharmacist.